zawzaww/aosp-android/README.md

 # AOSP
 # Android Open Source Project
-Pure Android Open Source Project (AOSP) SourceCode For building Android OS.
+My Personal Android Open Source Project (AOSP) SourceCode For building Custom Pure Android OS.

+- I aimed for reduce sorucecode filesize for my personal AOSP ROM builds
+- Removed unnecessary project paths, device trees, kernel trees and etc...
+- If you don't have good internet connection, you can use this my personal Repo

 ## How To Build Pure AOSP ROM For Your Android Device